 - i.
 Peer review The applicant is encouraged to request colleagues with firsthand experience of his/her teaching ability to submit written reports based on these observations.
 Colleagues may wish to address differences between their perceptions of candidate's teaching and student perceptions if the student perceptions are known to the colleague. - ii.
 Student Evaluation Summary If student evaluations are submitted as supporting materials, a summary of the student rating must appear in this section of the application.
 Sufficient information about the evaluation instrument (especially a department or personal form) and results must be provided to enable the committee to make an informed decision. - iii.
-Teaching Awards or Citations - C. Description of involvement in curriculum development and enhancement The candidate may include information about innovations in teaching. - D. Student advising
+Other As appropriate, include community partner evaluations and community-based peer or student evaluations. - iv.
+Teaching Grants, Awards, or Citations - C. Description of involvement in curriculum development and enhancement